areshenk-rpackages/sbsp/README.md

 # sbsp <img src='man/figures/logo.png' align="right" height="138.5" />

 The **sbsp** package contains routines for the analysis of subspace-valued data -- that is, observations lying on a Grassmann manifold.
-The package
+The package is in early progress, and is intended as a spiritual twin of the package [spdm](https://github.com/areshenk-rpackages/spdm), which contains methods for working with data on the manifold of covariance matrices.
+It is, as yet, undocumented, although the functions which are so far implemented are in direct correspondence with functions in spdm, and so the [documentation](https://areshenk-rpackages.github.io/spdm/) for that package may be helpful.